govCMS/GovCMS/README.md

 Composer will create a new directory called MY_PROJECT containing a docroot directory with a full govCMS code base therein.

-And you can update govCMS Distribution Core via

-    composer update govcms/govcms8-core

 #### Packaged installation

 govCMS exists as packaged versions on both the [Github](https://github.com/govCMS/govCMS8) and [Drupal.org](https://www.drupal.org/project/govcms) project pages.
 These compressed archives are available in both zip and tar.gz format to download and use as needed.